-- The BOCES only participated in Governmental Activities during 2021/22.
-As of June 30, 2022, the BOCES had an ending Fund Balance of \$3.5M, long-term assets of \$0.8M and pension related Long-term Liabilities of (\$1.0M) for a Net Position of \$3.3M, an improvement of \$2.3M from the prior year. - Total Full-Time Equivalent student count (sFTE) for 2021/22 was 4,158, a 19% decrease from the prior year.
-The decrease was anticipated as students previously enrolled in the BOCES online education due to the COVID-19 pandemic returned to brick-and-mortar district schools. - General Revenues for the Governmental Activities of the BOCES totaled \$34.4M, or 91% of all revenues.
-Program specific revenues in the form of Designated Purpose Grants accounted for \$3.2M or 9% of total revenues of \$37.6M. - General Expenditures for the Governmental Activities of the BOCES totaled \$35.3M.
-Purchased instructional services accounted for 96% of Total Expenditures. - The BOCES had seven contract schools and three homeschool enrichment programs in 2021/22.
+- ERBOCES only participated in Governmental Activities during 2022/23.
+As of June 30, 2023, ERBOCES had a Net Position totaling \$4.7M, an increase of \$1.3M from the prior year. - Total Full-Time Equivalent student count (sFTE) for 2022/23 was 4,265.5, a 3% increase from the prior year.
+The increase was driven by the addition of one multi-district online school and several homeschool enrichment programs to the ERBOCES portfolio of authorized schools and programs. - Total revenues for 2022/23 were \$40.7M.
+General Revenues for the Governmental Activities of ERBOCES totaled \$37.7M, or 93% of total revenues.
+Program specific revenues in the form of State and Federal Grants accounted for \$3.0M or 7% of total revenues. - General Expenditures for the Governmental Activities of ERBOCES totaled \$39.3M.
+Purchased instructional services accounted for 96% of Total Expenditures. - ERBOCES had nine contract schools and ten homeschool enrichment programs in 2022/23.
 A contract school is different from a charter school in that there is no charter contract to supersede the chartering organization's authority over the school.
-A contract school typically utilizes an Education Service Provider (ESP). - o Contract Schools and Homeschool Enrichment Programs- ESPs - Colorado Preparatory Academy Elementary School, Middle School, and High School - Stride K12 - Pikes Peak Online School Stride K12 - Orton Academy Colorado Literacy and Learning Center's School for Dyslexic Learners - Ascend College Prep Ascend College Prep - Merit Academy Merit Academy - Pueblo Classical Academy Pueblo Classical Academy at Pueblo School for Arts and Sciences - Colorado Summit Connections Academy Connections Education LLC dba Pearson Online & Blended Learning K-12 USA - Haven School Haven School - Prenda-Colorado Prenda Inc. - Williamsburg Learning Williamsburg Learning
+A contract school/program typically utilizes an Education Service Provider (ESP). - Contract Schools ESPs - Colorado Preparatory Academy Elementary School, Middle School, and High School - Stride K12 - Pikes Peak Online School Stride K12 - Orton Academy Colorado Literacy and Learning Center's School for Dyslexic Learners - Ascend College Prep Ascend College Prep - Colorado Summit Connections Academy Connections Education LLC dba Pearson Online & Blended Learning K-12 USA - Education reEnvisioned School Education reEnvisioned BOCES with individualized contracted education providers - Williamsburg Academy of Colorado Williamsburg Learning - o Homeschool Enrichment Programs ESPs - Haven School Haven School - Prenda Prenda Inc. - Williamsburg Learning Williamsburg Learning - La Luz Homeschool Enrichment La Luz Homeschool Enrichment - Renaissance Innovation Academy Renaissance Home School Enrichment